 Before assuming the presidency of CU, Kennedy distinguished himself in successful roles in business, government and higher education.

 Kennedy firmly believes in the power of a public research university such as CU to improve lives and have a positive impact at home and around the globe.
 A first-generation college graduate from a family of modest means but a strong belief in the power of education, Kennedy is a staunch advocate for increasing first-generation college graduates while providing educational opportunities for all.
+He serves on the Fitzsimons Redevelopment Authority board and the University of Colorado Hospital Authority board.

 His focuses at CU include fiscal sustainability, keeping a CU education affordable and accessible, elevating student success and growing CU’s significant research portfolio and economic impact.